kuuhaku-u/knee-rep-counter/README.md

 # knee-rep-counter
- A ML program to count number of knee rep usingMEDIAPIPE pose model
+ A ML program to count number of knee rep using MEDIAPIPE pose model